THAILAND – Phuket and Bangkok

 Unfortunately (and unusually for a Catholic church, this was closed.

-Bangkok Folk Museum (Bangkokian Museum), is set in a building dating back to the World War II period, the museum offers an insight into the lifestyles of well-off Bangkokians during World War II and its aftermath (1937–1957).
+(Bangkokian Museum), is set in a building dating back to the World War II period, the museum offers an insight into the lifestyles of well-off Bangkokians during World War II and its aftermath (1937–1957).
 The museum consists of two main two-storey buildings and a garden.
 In an upstairs room of the first, are the family quarters.
 Here are displays of many of the possessions of original family members.
-The second building in the Bangkok Folk Museum, once intended to be the home and clinic of Dr. Francis Christian, the stepfather of the owner.
+The second building in the Bangkok Folk Museum was once intended to be the home and clinic of Dr. Francis Christian, the stepfather of the owner.
 Christian died before he could move in.
 On display are his cigar collection, and various stoves dating back to the early-20th century.
 One display has an old Bangkokian kitchen from the war period.
 Another room displays sanitation and toilet facilities during the war and has two toilets standing next to each other.

 Conjoined with the Folk museum is the BMA local museum of Bang Rak District.
 It houses records of the history of the district, and an insight into the origins of the early roads and canals.
-It focuses on the canals and the windmills that once characterised the area.
+It focuses on the canals and the windmills that once characterized the area.

 Taksin Bridge

-I took a tuk-tuk for the 3.8 km to the bridge to access the other side of the river to see the monument, but left about a third of the way to take the nearby metro.
+I took a tuk-tuk for the 3.8 km to the bridge to access the other side of the river to see the monument but left about a third of the way to take the nearby metro.
 It was very slow due to all the traffic.

 Taksin Monument.
 King Taksin the Great (1734-1782) was the only king of the Thonburi Kingdom.
 He had been an aristocrat in the Ayutthaya Kingdom and then was a major leader during the liberation of Siam from Burmese occupation after the Second Fall of Ayutthaya in 1767, and the subsequent unification of Siam after it fell under various warlords.
 He established the city of Thonburi as the new capital, as the city of Ayutthaya had been almost completely destroyed by the invaders.
 His reign was characterized by numerous wars; he fought to repel new Burmese invasions and to subjugate the northern Thai kingdom of Lanna, the Laotian principalities, and a threatening Cambodia.

 Although warfare occupied most of Taksin’s reign, he paid a great deal of attention to politics, administration, economy, and the welfare of the country.
 He promoted trade and fostered relations with foreign countries.
-He had roads built and canals dug, attempted to revive literature, and various branches of the arts such as drama, painting, architecture and handicrafts.
+He had roads built and canals dug, and attempted to revive literature, and various branches of the arts such as drama, painting, architecture and handicrafts.

-He was taken in a coup d’état and executed, and succeeded by his long-time friend Maha Ksatriyaseuk, who then assumed the throne, founding the Rattanakosin Kingdom and the Chakri dynasty, which has since ruled Thailand.
+He was taken in a coup d’état and executed and succeeded by his long-time friend Maha Ksatriyaseuk, who then assumed the throne, founding the Rattanakosin Kingdom and the Chakri dynasty, which has since ruled Thailand.

 Flower Market.
 Lotsa flowers, virtually all yellow marigolds, and two types of white flowers often rearranged into ornaments.
 It is hard to believe that all these perishable flowers come to good use.
 Google Maps took me to the far side and I walked through the enormous market.